Vyndorix/GDI_EFFECTS_IN_PYTHON/README.md

 # GDI_EFFECTS_IN_PYTHON
 Gdi effects in python.
-Its onnly for Windows ofc and Im on linux and this works it deserves a Star tbh.
+Its only for Windows ofc and Im on linux and this works it deserves a Star tbh.